StarWhiz/docker_deployment_notes/OvenMediaEngine-RadiumNext/README.md

 ```
 docker compose up -d
 ```
 again to view logs it works the same way as before.
+If you have any problems try to solve it using the logs.

 Now you're ready to stream from OBS!